Retentio/Boomgo/README.md

 ### Advanced persistence

-Boomgo handles **native PHP Mongo types** (MongoId, etc.), **embedded document** and **nested collection**.
+Boomgo handles **native PHP Mongo types** (MongoId, etc.), **embedded documents** and **nested collections**.
-Since, Boomgo love simple & efficient things, so annotation are not used for that.
+Since, Boomgo love simple & efficient things, annotation are not used for that.
 Instead it rely on... docblock with the famous under-used @var tag.

 ```php
 <?php